yaning-wu/yaning-wu.github.io/_pages/cv.md

 **2023**<br>
 * **NIHR PhD Studentship**.
 Awarded full scholarship from the NIHR for a 3-year PhD in blood donor health at the University of Cambridge.
 * **ESRC DTP Studentship**.
 Awarded full scholarship from the ESRC for a 3.5-year PhD in psychology at the University of Nottingham.
 * **ACRC Academy PhD Studentship**.
-Awarded full scholarship for a 4-year PhD in ageing and care at the University of Edinburgh.
+Awarded full scholarship from the Advanced Care Research Centre for a 4-year PhD in ageing and care at the University of Edinburgh.
 ======
 **2022**<br>
 * **Dean's List, 2021-22**.
 Awarded for outstanding academic performance by graduating students, equivalent to the top 5% of student achievement within the Faculty of Population Health Sciences.